 Dynamic Visual Acuity

-If you are playing a sport like racquetball, tennis, soccer or hockey, it is important that you be able to clearly see objects while you and/or the objects are moving fast.
-Without good dynamic visual acuity, you are going to have a difficult time in sports like these.
+If you are playing a sport like racquetball, tennis, soccer or hockey, you need to be able to clearly see objects while you and/or the objects are moving fast.
+Without good dynamic visual acuity, you will have a difficult time in sports like these.

-When you commit an error on an easy ground ball or miss a short putt, it may be that you are distracted by things that are happening around you.
-Our eyes normally react to anything that happens in our field of vision... spectators, other participants or even the wind blowing leaves on an overhanging branch.
-Visual Concentration is the ability to screen out these distractions and stay focused on the ball or the target.
+When you commit an error on an easy ground ball or miss a short putt, you might be distracted by things that are happening around you.
+Our eyes normally react to anything that happens in our field of vision-spectators, other participants or even rustling leaves on an overhanging branch.
+Visual concentration is the ability to screen out these distractions and stay focused on the object or the target.

-When you are playing any sport with a ball or a fast moving opponent, it is important that you be able to follow objects without much head motion.
-Eye tracking helps you maintain better balance and react to the situation more quickly.
+When you are playing any sport with a ball or a fast-moving opponent, you need to be able to follow objects without much head motion.
+Eye tracking helps you maintain better balance and quickly react to the situation.

 Picture yourself hitting a perfect drive ... long and right down the middle of the fairway.
 Believe it or not, picturing yourself doing it can actually help you do it.
-Visualization is the skill that enables you to see yourself performing well in your "mind's eye" while your eyes are seeing and concentrating on something else, usually the ball.
-Using scanning techniques, researchers have found that the same areas of the brain that light up during performance also do so when you visualize the performance.
+Through visualization, you see yourself performing well in your "mind's eye" while your eyes are concentrating on something else, usually the ball.
+Using scanning techniques, researchers have found that the same areas of the brain that light up during performance also are at work when you visualize the performance.

-When a soccer player sees a teammate out of the corner of his or her eye, the player is using his peripheral vision.
-Because much of what happens in sports does not happen directly in front of you, it's important to increase your ability to see action to the side without having to turn your head.
+When a soccer player sees her teammate out of the corner of her eye, she is using her peripheral vision.
+Much of what happens in sports does not happen directly in front of you.
+Therefore, increasing your ability to see action to the side without having to turn your head is important.

 Visual Reaction Time

-The pitcher releases the ball and you swing ... a little late and you hit a weak foul down the line…or worse you miss the ball completely.
-Or, maybe you just can't quite return that tennis serve.
+The pitcher releases the ball and you swing ... a little late and you hit a weak foul down the line, or worse, you miss the ball completely.
+Or maybe you can't quite return that tennis serve.
 You need to improve your visual reaction time, or the speed with which your brain interprets and reacts to your opponent's action.

 In racket sports, depth perception enables you to quickly and accurately judge the distance between yourself, the ball, your opponents, teammates, boundary lines and other objects.
-When you are shooting or hunting, if you consistently over or underestimate the distance to your target, poor depth perception may be at fault.
+If you consistently over- or underestimate the distance to your target, poor depth perception may be the reason.